 5. Don't Forget To Bring A Tripod Or A Monopod

 Depending on how long you will be spending at the zoo (some may spend a whole day) you may need the help of a tripod or at least a monopod to give some rest to your hands occasionally while carrying heavy lenses around.
 But bear in mind, some zoos may not allow the use of tripods or monopods and you will need to check this with the zoo before your visit.
+Try alternatives to tripods – more information in this article on how to stabilise your camera without a tripod.

 So now that you have an idea of what to expect and how to deal with certain issues that you will come across in a zoo, let us look at the gear and settings that you will need to create brilliant zoo photographs.